cespedes/jupiter/README.md

 in this bucket.
 So, each bucket can contain a different number of entries.

+#### Entries in a bucket

-Each bucket is divided into fixed-size entries, which have the fingerprint of one block (48 bits of its score, starting from the 9th bit) and the address of that block in the data log (48 bits).
-So, each bucket can contain up to 682 entries.
-The first 4 bytes in a bucket are a magic number, and the last 4 are a 32-bit checksum.
+Each bucket is divided into fixed-size entries, which have part of the fingerprint of one block and the address of that block in the data log.

-We use part of the score instead of all of it for space constraints.
-Thus, if a fingerprint is present it is still necessary to access the data in order to know for sure if a block is present in the archive.
-Additionally, there could be several blocks with the same fingerprint stored in the index: we will need to check all of them.
+The number of bytes used for the fingerprint and for the address is specified in the bucket header, and can be different among buckets.

 The hash function to determine what bucket index a given block is a combination of the score of that block and a binary tree, stored as a